yishudata/largeapp.github.io/index.md

 <li>[Dec.
 2017] I am attending IEEE International Conference on Big Data (BigData 2017) at Boston.</li>
 <li>[Nov.
 2017] I have received a research training grant from School of Computer Science and Engineering to conduct a research project on "Large Scale Graph Analysis".</li>
 <li>[Nov.
 2017] I am attending IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2017) at Kansas City.</li>
 <li>[Nov.
-2016 - Dev.
+2016 - Dec.
 2017] I am visiting College of Information Sciences and Technology at Pennsylvania State University as a visiting scholar.</li>
 </ul>